Fricano&Weber P.L.L.C. successfully provides personalized representaion.

 Another important topic of negotiation in a divorce is the parenting plan, if a couple shares children.
 Parenting plans establish the parental rights and responsibilities proposed by each parent.
 Both parents may work together to create a plan that they agree on.
 If they cannot agree, though, or if there has been any domestic violence or child abuse, each will draft their own proposed plan, and the court may either approve one or create its own.

 The parenting plan is intended to foster positive family relationships after divorce, encourage parents to work cooperatively for their children, and keep both parents actively involved in their child's life.
-Generally, an appropriate parenting plan must address:

 - who may make major decisions for educational, medical, and religious needs;